 Section Three.
 Access to Premises.
-Union staff

-their presence immediately to the supervisor in charge and do not interfere with the performance of duties.
+Union staff representatives shall be permitted to enter the facilities of an agency at any reasonable time for the purpose of discussing, processing or investigating filed grievances, or fulfilling its role as collective bargaining agent, provided that they give notice of their presence immediately to the supervisor in charge and do not interfere with the performance of duties.